Nonlinear tails of massive scalar fields around a black hole: Numerical methods and relevant results

 Although toy models offer useful insights into the fundamental behavior of nonlinear tails, these simplified source models often contain artificial elements.
 A more natural and ideal approach involves self-interacting scalar field systems, where mode couplings and nonlinear terms naturally arise, shaping the evolution of the field.
 From this perspective, we focus on the $(1,1)$ linear mode, which undergoes self-coupling and gives rise to nonlinear excitations in the $(0,0)$, $(2,0)$, and $(2,2)$ modes.
 As shown in Fig.~\ref{Fig3}, by comparing the nonlinear $(0,0)$ mode with the linear $l=0$ mode, we observe that for a massless scalar field, the linear tail follows the Price law~\cite{Price:1971fb}, whereas the nonlinear tail decays more slowly, following a power-law behavior of the form ${t^{ - l - \beta }}$, with $\beta = 1$ and $l = 0$~\cite{Ling:2025wfv}.
 Upon introducing a finite scalar field mass, the decay rates of linear and nonlinear tails converge, exhibiting no significant distinction in their intermediate-time behavior.
-For comparison, we consider the linear $(1,1)$ mode and the nonlinear $(0,0)$, $(2,0)$, and $(2,2)$ modes, as shown in Fig.~\ref{Fig4}, and find that the intermediate-time tails of both linear and nonlinear modes decay consistently with the analytical prediction for linear intermediate-time tails, ${t^{ - l - 3/2}}$~\cite{Hod:1998ra}.
-To further validate our predictions, we vary the type of initial perturbation, comparing the responses for compact and non-compact configurations.
-We observe that these modifications primarily affect the amplitude of the nonlinear tails, while the decay rate remains unchanged (see the right panel of Fig.~\ref{Fig4}).
+For comparison, we consider the linear $(1,1)$ mode and the nonlinear $(0,0)$, $(2,0)$, and $(2,2)$ modes, as shown in the left panel of Fig.~\ref{Fig4}, and find that the intermediate-time tails of both linear and nonlinear modes decay consistently with the analytical prediction for linear intermediate-time tails, ${t^{ -l-3/2}}$~\cite{Hod:1998ra}.

+We vary the type of initial perturbation to compare the responses for compact and non-compact configurations, and observe that these modifications primarily affect the amplitude of the nonlinear tails, while the decay rate remains unchanged (see the right panel of Fig.~\ref{Fig4}).

-Furthermore, we examine how different coupling channels affect the nonlinear tail.
+In addition, we also examine how different coupling channels affect the nonlinear tail.
 Assuming that the initial data consist of only the $(1,1)$ mode, only the $(0,0)$ mode, or only the $(2,0)$ mode, we find that self-coupling in each case can generate the $(0,0)$ mode, as described by